softprops/coffeescripted-sbt/README.md

 ## Props

 This was converted into a plugin based on a [gist](https://gist.github.com/1018046) by [zentroupe](https://gist.github.com/zentrope) targeting sbt 0.11.*

+This plugin currently uses the v1.1.1 version of the coffeescript js compiler.

 Doug Tangren (softprops) 2011